Umut501/Java-FarmApp/README.md

 To learn how to connect a Java application to a backend database;
 To learn how to use part of the object serialization and Java Security API.
 To learn how to implement multithreading.

+This project is developed with the inline of one of my school projects given by my instructor Yeliz Yeşilada at METU NCC.